 Connection to Esmée's strategy

-• Fewer young people, particularly those experiencing racial inequity, in contact with the youth justice system, excluded from school, and entering state care.
+- Fewer young people, particularly those with SEND and/or experiencing racial inequity, in contact with the youth justice system, and excluded from school.

 Our Therapeutic Intervention for Peace (TIP) model has been in development since 2020 and, after a pilot project in 2021, the TIP project has centred its delivery at two schools and one alternative provision.
 Over the last year, 78% of young people who participated at one of these schools showed a positive change in their emotional wellbeing between the beginning and end of the programme.
 We have also trained 493 professionals in addition to those we supported across the three schools.
 And we’ve trained a number of organisations, from Youth Justice Services, national charities, NHS staff, teachers and local organisations.